Littlehampton town centre public realm improvements

 - Phase Four – Surrey Street to the Look and Sea Centre and the links with Pier Road and New Road (No funding available yet.)

 - Phase Five – The War Memorial roundabout in Beach Road (No funding available yet).

 When will the work start?

 The planned public realm improvements is a major civil engineering project, involving highways, utility suppliers, complex legal issues and extremely detailed tendering and contract work.

 In 2020, the Coronavirus pandemic impacted on our efforts to progress the scheme as we quite rightly focused on supporting local shops and businesses devastated by the impact of COVID-19.

-It is hoped work will start in 2021, and may take place in different areas simultaneously providing this will not cause too much disruption.
+It is hoped work will start in 2021, and may take place in different areas simultaneously, providing this will not cause too much disruption.